TheGatesOfParadise/MenuToGrocery/README.md

 18. get rid of error -- AppCheck failed: 'The operation couldn’t be completed. (com.apple.devicecheck.error error 1.)'
 19. next time image is not loading
 20. change a new firebase accout for 30 day no authentication?
+21. remove a recipe, also remove its grocery

 #############
 Done#############